avdravid/rosetta-neuron-scaling/vision/README.md

 1. **Generate** a fixed batch of images with the generative model (pMF, FLUX, Sana, …) using a deterministic seed schedule.
 2. **Capture** MLP / FFN post-activation feature maps from both the generative and discriminative models on those same images.
 3. **Resample** both activation maps to a canonical patch grid (typically the generative model's native grid, e.g. 16 × 16 for pMF-B/16; 14 × 14 for OpenCLIP ViT-B/16).
-4. **Correlate** every generative-side channel with every discriminative-side channel across patches × images and save mutual top-K neighbors → `best_buddies.json`.
+4. **Correlate** every generative-side neuron with every discriminative-side neuron across patches × images and save mutual top-K neighbors → `best_buddies.json`.
 5. **Aggregate** best-buddies across multiple discriminative models to produce **Rosetta anchors**: generative-side neurons that have at least one mutual match in *every* run.

 The output of step 4 is a "matching run directory" (containing `best_buddies.json`, `run_metadata.json`, and per-layer correlation neighbor files).
 Step 5 consumes one such directory per discriminative model and outputs a `rosetta_anchors.json`.